ScilifelabDataCentre/pathogens-portal/content/english/dashboards/wastewater/covid_quant_SLU.md

 <div class="alert alert-info">Last updated: <span id="last_modified_uppsala"></span></div>

 <b>Important note:</b> Historical data for Knivsta, Vaxholm, and Österåker are available in the dataset linked above.
 However, they are no longer included in the visualisation below.

+Please note that although the same methods are used for all cities shown on this tab, differences in the wastewater collection systems and populations of different cities might bias direct comparisons between cities.

 <button type="button" class="btn btn-sm btn-outline-secondary mb-2" data-bs-toggle="modal" data-bs-target="#interactiveFeaturesModal">
   How to use the interactive features of the plot